ralphkb/sentinel-tickets/README.md

 3. Change to the project directory, for example: `cd ticket-bot-project`
 4. Run `npm install` to install the dependencies
 5. Rename .env.example to .env and config.yml.example to config.yml
+6. Open .env file and fill it with your bot's token, guild ID and client ID
+7. Open config.yml to configure the settings and messages to your liking, make sure to properly configure the ticket categories
+8. Start the bot: `npm start`

 ## Features